Choosing a quality service

 Exceeding National Quality Standard - Service goes beyond the requirements of the National Quality Standard in at least four of the seven quality areas.

 Excellent rated by ACECQA - Service exceeds the requirements of the National Quality Standard across all seven quality areas.
-Note this is not awarded by the Regulatory Authority.
+Note this rating is not awarded by the Regulatory Authority.

 There are a wide range of early childhood education and outside school hours care options available to suit family needs.
 The different service types in NSW are listed below.